yyyenn/NYCU-2022-FALL-ICLAB/Lab04/README.md

 ### Lab04 - Recurrent Neural Network

+RNN stands for Recurrent Neural Network, which is a type of artificial neural network that has connections between nodes that form a directed or undirected graph along a temporal sequence.

-Design a Recurrent Neural Network using the concept of pipeline and Synopsys DesignWare IP.
+Implemnet a Recurrent Neural Network using the concept of pipeline and Synopsys DesignWare IP.

-Optimize the design by selecting a suitable size of SRAM, and sharing registers.
+And then, optimize the design by selecting a suitable size of SRAM, and sharing registers.